joelweiss/ChangeTracking/README.md

 //Calling AcceptChanges will accept all the changes you made, clears the original values and set ChangeTrackingStatus to Unchanged trackable.AcceptChanges();

+//If ChangeTrackingStatus is Changed it returns all changed property names, if ChangeTrackingStatus is Added or Deleted it returns all prperties trackable.ChangedProperties();
 ```
 By default complex properties and collection properties will be tracked (if it can be made trackable) as well.
 if you do not wish to track them you can set it when creating the trackable.